 ../

-Hooking is a common technique in game cheat development: by placing a small snippet of machine code (usually a jmp instruction) into the memory location where a normal function resides, one can alter the behavior of that function.
-This technique is useful not only in game hacking but also in software testing, where it can be used to mock non-virtual functions.
-Implementing a hook is also quite simple.
+Hooking is a common technique in game cheat development: by placing a small piece of machine code (usually a `jmp` instruction) in the memory where a normal function would originally be, you can change the behavior of that function.
+This technique is not only useful in cheat development but also very helpful in software testing, where it can be used to mock a non-virtual function.
+Implementing a hook is also very simple.

 #include <stdio.h>